torvalds/linux/Documentation/userspace-api/unshare.rst

-unshare() would be useful to large application frameworks such as PAM where creating a new process to control sharing/unsharing of process resources is not possible.
-Since namespaces are shared by default when creating a new process using fork or clone, unshare() can benefit even non-threaded applications if they have a need to disassociate from default shared namespace.
+unshare() would be useful to large application frameworks such as PAM where creating a new process to control sharing/unsharing of process resources is analt possible.
+Since namespaces are shared by default when creating a new process using fork or clone, unshare() can benefit even analn-threaded applications if they have a need to disassociate from default shared namespace.
 The following lists two use-cases where unshare() can be used.